Kate Shaw

 Cat has specialist skills using alternative communication alongside speech to support those who are non/minimally speaking or have not yet started using speech.

 Cat has completed training in Parent Child Interaction, Elklan for preschool settings, Talking Mats, Makaton (Enhanced level 2011), Attention Autism and in 2014 Cat completed a masters module on Evidence Based Assessment in Complex Communication Needs.
-Cat is in the process of completing ADOS-2 training to assess and diagnose autism in children.
+Cat is trained to complete ADOS-2 to assess and diagnose autism in children.

 Luci Wright CertMRCSLT